508: Operation Double 007

 Goony Golf was a chain of miniature golf courses; the first one was built in 1960.
 The chain eventually boasted more than 35 locations nationwide.

 This is even badder than Mission: Impossible when they take a street in LA and make it look like Belgium!

 Mission: Impossible was a TV spy show that aired from 1966-1973.
 It starred Peter Graves, Barbara Bain, and Martin Landau as members of an international espionage team.

 It’s Big Al Hirt and Pete Fountain marching us all out of this scene!
 Thank you!

 Al Hirt (1922-1999) was a legendary New Orleans trumpeter who ran a club on Bourbon Street for more than 20 years.
-Pete Fountain is a jazz clarinetist who has recorded more than 50 albums and appeared on television and before presidents and popes.
-He too owns a jazz club in New Orleans.
+Pete Fountain (born Pierre LaFontaine Jr., 1933-2016) was a jazz clarinetist who recorded more than 50 albums and appeared on television and before presidents and popes.
+He too owned a jazz club in New Orleans.